-This will benefit around 346 000 children across all preschool settings, and brings the total Commonwealth investment in preschool to $3.2 billion since 2008.
+This investment will benefit around 348 000 children across all preschool settings in 2019, bringing total Commonwealth investment in preschool to over $3.7 billion since 2008.

 Further information is available at the following links: